 "This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

-One of the things you can do in order to speed up slow loading website is to install one of the best WordPress cache plugins on your site.
+One of the things you can do to speed up slow loading website is to install one of the best cache plugins for WordPress on your site.

 Also, a good cache plugin will leverage browser and page caching, enable support for content delivery network, etc.